| Where: | Formerly Frampton on Severn, Gloucestershire at the Church of St Mary the Virgin |

-St Blaise is the patron saint of wool-combers, and in Frampton on Severn today his feast is marked by a special event at the church, on the Sunday nearest to his festal day of February 3rd.
-In the past the day was celebrated with a pancake fair, and the saint was widely venerated in the area around Stroud in which the wool trade was so important.
+St Blaise is the patron saint of wool-combers, and in Frampton on Severn for several years his feast was marked by a special event at the church, on the Sunday nearest to his festal day of February 3rd.
+In the distant past the day was celebrated with a pancake fair, and the saint was widely venerated in the area around Stroud in which the wool trade was so important.
 St Mary’s Church at Frampton once had a large mural of the saint on its wall, and the building, consecrated in 1315, has many interesting features.
-Nowadays pancakes. local apple juice and cider are served at the church at a special service which features the enormous figure of the processional giant St Blaise, who was made for the 700th anniversary of the consecration in 2015.
-The saint is accompanied by music and dancing with a variety of Beasts including of course the Severn Boar.
+More recently pancakes, local apple juice and cider were served at the church at a special service which featured the enormous figure of the processional giant St Blaise, who was made for the 700th anniversary of the consecration in 2015.
+The saint was accompanied by music and dancing with a variety of Beasts including of course the Severn Boar.
 St Blaise is also venerated at other locations around the country, and because he saved the life of a boy who had a fishbone trapped in his throat, some of the other services involve a Blessing of the Throats in which candles are crossed over the supplicants neck area.
+The giant has now moved away from the district, so the associated festivities have now ceased.

 Helpful Hints

-In 2025 the service should be on Sunday 2nd February (to be confirmed).
-The festivities last around an hour, after which there is a short service of Compline with plainsong.
-All are welcome.
+The festivities normally lasted around an hour, after which there was a short service of Compline with plainsong.
+All were welcome.

 Click here for the Church: https://www.facebook.com/StMarysFOS